JuanEliasJabib02/JuanEliasJabib02/README.md

 <h2>Mindset</h2>

 <ul>
-  <li>Currently i can work in any Javascript stack with any library just watching docs and applying to solve the problem.</li>
+  <li>Currently i can work in any Javascript stack as Front or Back with any library just watching docs and applying to solve the problem.</li>
   <li>Most interesed on build full customs apps in modern stacks around Nextjs and a BaaS like Supabase, with this type of stack a small team can do faster robust and scalables web apps.(My prefered).
  </li>
-  <li> I'm in love with Medusa.js as backend core to do headless e-commerces with nextjs full customizable and scalable..</li>
+  <li> I'm in love with Medusa.js as the core for my e-commerces apps using next.js + vercel.</li>
-  <li>-I love the open source , because the better techs are free and give to a lot of ppl including me the opportunity to get a better life from latam.
+  <li>I love the open source , because the better techs are free and give to a lot of ppl including me the opportunity to get a better life from latam.
 </li>
 </p>